 AZURITE PREMIUM GRANITE

 A Spanish stone composed of cream, blue and gray tones illustrates the “same but different” wealth of versatility that makes granite such a wonderful resource for kitchen counter design.
 Still in the blue palette, Azurite Premium conveys the sense of great subterranean power involved in granite formation and offers a wealth of fascinating visual textures.
-Colors bond well with white or gray walls and natural wood cabinets, floors or other wood furnishings.
-Fixture colors are expanding beyond burnished and high-gloss nickel and stainless steel, and this stone offers opportunities to think in terms of a copper, brass or even high-gloss black look for knobs, faucets and other fittings.
+Colors bond well with white or gray walls and natural wood cabinets, floors, or other wood furnishings.
+Fixture colors are expanding beyond burnished and high-gloss nickel and stainless steel, and this stone offers opportunities to think in terms of a copper, brass, or even high-gloss black look for knobs, faucets, and other fittings.

 All-white kitchens have gradually given way to subtle combinations of gray.
-For the cautious, the next step is the introduction of black.
-A counter, appliance, dark-toned sink or island in solid black can shake up monotone schemes, setting the stage for further contrast.
+For the cautious, the next step is the introduction of the black.
+A counter, appliance, dark-toned sink, or island in solid black can shake up monotone schemes, setting the stage for further contrast.
 Or you can ditch slow and safe and go right to having fun!
 Copacabana, a lively Brazilian granite, lets white markings dance across a black surface, setting a party atmosphere.
 White embellishments curve and swoop, resembling music notes, hastily-jotted phone numbers or perhaps a list of crazy places to go when this kitchen shuts down. . . .
-Make this your solitary star-of-show or frame it with walls in tropical shades of melon, citron or papaya.
+Make this your solitary star-of-show or frame it with walls in tropical shades of melon, citron, or papaya.
 There’s nothing like the Copa!

 SKY FALLS GRANITE